-Strike a Light, led by Creative Director Nicola Benge, hosts a dedicated group of related Associates who include specialists in an extensive range of related professional areas from Production Management to Arts Production to Teaching, and Administration.
+Strike a Light, led by Creative Director Nicola Benge, hosts a dedicated group of Community Interests Company Directors who include specialists in an extensive range of related professional areas from Production Management to Arts Production to Teaching, and Administration.

 This way of working means that we are flexible and adaptable, creating a bespoke team for each project.
 This has led us to a more efficient and economical way of working.
 We are a practical, friendly, and approachable team – we care about what we do and we it shows!

 Dr Sam Carroll managed Strike a Light’s Ale and Hearty project from August 2013 to January 2014 and also took on the role of Heritage and Education Resource Facilitator, producing the learning resource and booklet “Ale Tales”.